Beverly Hills Cop III

-Beverly Hills Cop III is a 1994 American action comedy film starring Eddie Murphy and directed by John Landis, who had previously worked with Murphy on Trading Places and Coming to America.
-It is the third film in the Beverly Hills Cop franchise.
+Beverly Hills Cop III is a 1994 American action comedy film starring Eddie Murphy.
+The third film in the Beverly Hills Cop franchise, it was written by Steven E. de Souza and directed by John Landis.
+Murphy again plays Detroit detective Axel Foley, who returns to Beverly Hills and teams up with detective Billy Rosewood (Judge Reinhold) to stop a gang of counterfeiters at a local amusement park called Wonder World.

-Murphy again plays Detroit cop Axel Foley, who once again returns to Beverly Hills, California, to stop a gang of counterfeiters who are responsible for the death of his boss.
-Foley teams up with his friend, Beverly Hills detective Billy Rosewood (Judge Reinhold), and his investigation leads him to an amusement park known as Wonder World.
 The film features a number of cameo appearances by well-known film personalities, including Robert B. Sherman, Arthur Hiller, John Singleton, Joe Dante, Barbet Schroeder, Peter Medak, special effects legend Ray Harryhausen, and George Lucas as a ride patron.
-It is also the first film in the series not to involve producers Don Simpson and Jerry Bruckheimer, who opted out of the film's production due to budgetary disagreements.
+It is also the only film in the series not to involve producers Don Simpson and Jerry Bruckheimer, who opted out of the film's production due to budgetary disagreements.

-Beverly Hills Cop III was released on May 25, 1994, and grossed $42.6 million in the United States, and $76.5 million at the foreign box office for a worldwide total of $119.2 million.
-The film received negative reviews from critics, and was considered by them and Murphy himself as the weakest film in the trilogy.
+Beverly Hills Cop III was released on May 25, 1994, by Paramount Pictures.
+The film was panned by critics, and was considered by Murphy himself as the weakest film in the series.
+The film also underperformed at the box office, grossing $119 million against a $70 million budget.
+A sequel, titled Beverly Hills Cop: Axel F, was released on Netflix on July 3, 2024.